dahlke/eklhad/DEVELOPMENT.md

 `make go_build_linux` separately - the Docker build process does this for you using multi-stage builds to keep the final image size minimal.

+The Cloud Run infrastructure Terraform state is stored in GCS at:

+- `gs://eklhad-web-private/terraform-cloudrun.tfstate/`

 ### Planning Changes

 Before deploying, you can preview what Terraform will change: